boxcutter/macos/README.md

-# Packer templates in JSON for macOS
+# Packer templates for macOS written in legacy JSON

 ### Overview

-This repository contains [Packer](https://packer.io/) templates written in JSON for creating macOS Vagrant boxes.
+This repository contains [Packer](https://packer.io/) templates written in legacy JSON for creating macOS Vagrant boxes.

 You must supply your own install media and build these boxes on your own using